ythecombinator/react-matchez/README.md

 ## Why react-match

-Unfortunately, Javascript and TypeScript weren’t designed with pattern matching in mind.
+Unfortunately, JavaScript and TypeScript weren’t designed with pattern matching in mind.
 Fortunately, there are some great initiatives to address it, e.g.:

 - [Daggy](https://github.com/fantasyland/daggy) gives you the ability to define a type and values of this type (sum types) that you can then pattern match to declare an action depending on the value of this type.